-The following traits are included in virtually every Optimize test.
+The following traits are included in virtually every Optimize Hire test.
 Research has found these traits to be applicable to the majority of job types and industries.
 As always, we stress the importance of never judging a candidate by one particular trait.
-Optimize Hire provides one overall score for each candidate and a high score, no matter its makeup, indicates a high likelihood for a productive and helpful employee.
+Optimize Hire provides one overall score for each candidate and a high score, no matter its makeup, indicates a high likelihood for employee success.

 Optimize Hire annual licenses include the opportunity to work directly with a psychologist to customize any assessment and test the predictability of any desired traits.

-Decades of research show that cognitive ability is the best predictor of job performance over all other traits.
+Decades of research show that cognitive ability is one of the top predictors of job performance over all other traits.
 High cognitive ability scores indicate, on average, that that person can learn quickly, learn a lot, and solve problems efficiently.
 Optimize Hire has various cognitive ability tests that cater directly to your applicants’ education levels and any specific on-the-job knowledge they may need.

 Someone who is conscientious is typically on top of their work.
-They’re generally proactive, meaning even if they don’t know all the skills required by your particular job yet, they’re committed to learning them and becoming a good employee.
+They're committed to being a good employee, and they usually complete their work accurately and on time.
 Conscientious people also tend to think ahead to determine how their work will impact others.
 For example, a conscientious financial analyst will create Excel documents that are organized, readable, and get to the point quickly, rather than ones that require lengthy explanations.

 3. Emotional Stability